Sustainable Milton

 We host lectures and workshops for the community, schools, and culture groups.
 Ever had a close-up look at a salamander?
 Or tracked the sonar of a bat?
 Guests such as these are often seen at our lectures.
 Some other topics we cover include backyard composting and how to make healthy snacks.
 This sharing of knowledge helps people build new skills and understand that we can all implement changes to be more environmentally conscious.

-lectures & workshops
+films, lectures & workshops

 total